 Example: "At the Fourth of July barbecue we'll be cooking ribs, steaks, hamburgers, hot dogs, and marshmallows.
 Anything we can fit on the grill."

 (a) Santa Maria Barbecue.
 Named after Santa Maria, California, this is an event at which food is cooked over an open uncovered charcoal or hardwood flame.
 The food is suspended on a grate than can be raised or lowered with a pulley and crank to control the cooking temperature.
 The substrate is usually tri-tip (beef sirloin), but can also include everything from clams to artichokes.
-Beef is always served rare at a Santa Maria Barbecue.
+Beef is always served rare or medium rare at a Santa Maria Barbecue.

 Example.
 "Like, let's go to the barbecue, man, and afterwards, let's see if the chicks want to go surfing."